 - Avoid touching soccer balls with their uncovered hands when possible.

-- Must follow physical distancing protocols when not playing, should wear masks arriving and departing the fields and when on the sidelines not actively playing.
+- Must follow physical distancing protocols when not playing, may wear masks arriving and departing the fields and when on the sidelines not actively playing (masks not required).

 - Use hand sanitizer before and after each session.

 - High fives, handshakes, hugs, and any other greeting or celebration that involves contact, are not permitted.